Anti-Bribery for Sales · Module 1 of 2

 Your phone buzzes.
 Karen Mendoza in compliance: "Mike, Wayne's assistant called my line at 8:30.
 Mentioned 'US Open for the weekend.'
 Find me Monday first thing."

 Saturday morning.
-Tickets are on the counter, unsigned.
-Renewal is Tuesday.
-Karen already knows.
-Wayne hasn't been thanked, hasn't been declined.
-The next move is yours, and it sets the tone for everything that happens after Tuesday.
+Tickets unsigned on the counter.
+Renewal Tuesday.
+Karen knows.
+Wayne hasn't been thanked or declined.
+The next move sets the tone.

 Decline in writing this morning.
 Log offered-not-accepted.
 Brief Karen over email.

-Send Wayne a short, warm message returning the tickets.
-Drop them at Holbrook's reception in person Monday morning.
-Log the offer in the register as offered, declined.
-Email Karen the timeline before bed so Monday's meeting is preparatory, not investigatory.
-Under the Travel Act the timing is the load-bearing fact, and you've broken the link.
+Short warm message to Wayne returning the tickets.
+Drop them at Holbrook's reception Monday.
+Log as offered, declined.
+Email Karen the timeline so Monday is preparatory, not investigatory.
+Under the Travel Act, timing is the load-bearing fact, and you've broken the link.

 Sit on it.
 Take the tickets to Karen Monday and run a retrospective pre-clear.

 Don't go to the match.
-Leave the envelope sealed on the kitchen counter.
-Walk into Karen's office Monday with it and ask her to pre-clear it after the fact.
-Argue the renewal is a formality so the timing isn't really inducement.
-Defensible if Karen agrees, but you've held the offer over the weekend without a paper trail.
+Envelope stays sealed.
+Monday, ask Karen to pre-clear it after the fact.
+Argue the renewal is a formality so the timing isn't inducement.
+Defensible if she agrees, but you've held the offer over the weekend without a paper trail.

 Take Hannah.
 Go to the semifinals.
 Sort the paperwork Monday.

-Twelve years of clean delivery on this account.
+Twelve years of clean delivery.
 Wayne is a friend.
-The law doesn't prohibit reasonable corporate hospitality.
-Log it in the register Monday morning, mention it to Karen when you see her in the kitchen, get on with the renewal.
+The law doesn't prohibit reasonable hospitality.
+Log it Monday, mention it to Karen, get on with the renewal.

-I read your email at 11pm Saturday.
-Walked in this morning expecting a problem.
+Read your email 11pm Saturday.
+Walked in expecting a problem.
 Got an audit trail instead.

-I returned the envelope to Holbrook reception at 8am.
-Their security signed for it.
-The note to Wayne said "great thought, can't accept during a renewal window, let's do something proper after Tuesday."
+Returned the envelope to Holbrook reception at 8am.
+Note to Wayne said "great thought, can't accept during a renewal window, let's do something proper after Tuesday."

 Warm.
 Clean.
 Documented.
-If Wayne comes back with another version of the same offer, that's a pattern, and we treat the second one differently.
+If Wayne comes back with another version, that's a pattern, and we treat it differently.

 And the renewal?

-If they pull it because you didn't take $5,000 of tennis, the renewal was never about delivery.
-We'd want to know that now, not after we've signed.
+If they pull it because you didn't take $5,000 of tennis, it was never about delivery.
+Better to know now.

-The Travel Act test asks whether the advantage was given or accepted intending to induce improper performance of a commercial duty.
-By declining within hours, in writing, and logging the offer as offered-not-accepted, you've broken the inducement link before it could form.
-Under the DOJ Evaluation of Corporate Compliance Programs, this is exactly the evidence Meridian needs: a real-time decision, by the person closest to the customer, that matched the policy.
-Risk-based program design is satisfied because the response was proportionate to the value ($5,000) and the timing (three days from a $4.2M decision).
+The Travel Act asks whether the advantage was given or accepted intending to induce improper performance.
+Declining within hours, in writing, logging as offered-not-accepted, breaks the inducement link before it forms.
+Under the DOJ ECCP, this is the evidence Meridian needs: a real-time decision, by the person closest to the customer, that matched the policy.
+Risk-based program design is satisfied: response proportionate to value ($5,000) and timing (three days from a $4.2M decision).

-Brought you something to look at.
 Wayne gave me these Friday.
-I didn't accept, didn't decline.
+Didn't accept, didn't decline.
 Renewal's tomorrow.
-I'd like a retrospective pre-clear so we can return them properly today.
+I'd like a retrospective pre-clear so we can return them today.

-Mike, the pre-clear form exists so I can answer before you take the offer home.
-You took it home for two nights and the match was yesterday afternoon.
-The window for pre-clear closed Friday.
+Pre-clear exists so I answer before you take the offer home.
+You took it home for two nights.
+The window closed Friday.

 I didn't go.

 Good.
 That's the only thing standing between us and a real problem.
-Return them today, log the offer as declined, and we'll need to think about how this looked from the outside over the weekend.
+Return them today, log as declined.
+We need to think about how this looked from the outside.

-You didn't go to the match, which is what kept this defensible.
-But pre-clear has to happen before the spend, not after.
+You didn't go, which kept it defensible.
+But pre-clear has to happen before the spend.
 Under Monitoring and continuous improvement, the procedure only counts if it operates as designed.
-A retrospective sign-off creates a documented case where the policy was not followed at the moment it mattered.
-If a similar offer lands next year, the question on file is "what did Mike do last time" and the answer is "took it home for the weekend."
+A retrospective sign-off documents that the policy was not followed when it mattered.
 Under the DOJ hospitality guidance, value and timing are the two strongest indicators of inducement.
-Holding $5,000 of hospitality unsigned through the renewal weekend put you on the timing axis whether you went or not.
+Holding $5,000 unsigned through the renewal weekend put you on the timing axis whether you went or not.

 You went.

 Took Hannah.
 Great night.
-Look, Karen, I'll log it this morning.
+I'll log it this morning.
 The law doesn't prohibit reasonable hospitality.
-Wayne and I have been doing this for twelve years.
+Wayne and I have been doing this twelve years.

 The Travel Act prohibits inducement.
-The DOJ calls out value and timing as the two flags. $5,000 of corporate-suite seats.
-Three days before a $4.2M decision.
-That's both flags.
+DOJ calls out value and timing as the two flags. $5,000 of seats.
+Three days before $4.2M.
+Both flags.

-The renewal goes through Tuesday on schedule.
-Three weeks later, Holbrook's internal audit opens a routine review on supplier hospitality given over the past year.
+Renewal goes through Tuesday.
+Three weeks later, Holbrook's internal audit opens a routine review of supplier hospitality.
 Your seat numbers are on it.
 Your register entry, made the morning after, isn't.

-The Travel Act and state commercial bribery statutes make it an offense to accept a financial or other advantage intending to induce improper performance of a commercial duty.
-The advantage doesn't need to be cash.
+The Travel Act and state commercial bribery statutes make it an offense to accept any advantage intending to induce improper performance.
 The DOJ hospitality guidance names value and timing as the two strongest indicators, and $5,000 three days before a renewal hits both.
-By accepting, going, and logging the offer only after the match, you've created the exact paper trail a prosecutor would build their case from.
-Meridian's DOJ ECCP posture is now harder to defend, because the salesperson closest to the customer ignored the threshold the policy specifies for this exact moment.
+Accepting, going, then logging after creates the exact paper trail a prosecutor builds from.
+Meridian's DOJ ECCP posture is harder to defend when the salesperson closest to the customer ignored the threshold.

 Karen opens the gifts register on her screen and turns it toward you.